-The Laboratory of Genetic Neuropharmacology was founded in 2005.
-McLean neuroscientists in the Laboratory of Genetic Neuropharmacology are investigating receptors for a brain chemical involved in several psychiatric conditions as a route to new treatments.
+McLean neuroscientists in the Laboratory of Genetic Neuropharmacology, founded in 2005, are investigating receptors for a brain chemical involved in several psychiatric conditions as a route to new treatments.
 In addition, we are developing new mouse models for studying schizophrenia.

 Abnormalities involving the brain chemical GABA, a calming neurotransmitter, are related to depression, anxiety, schizophrenia, and other conditions.
 GABA is essential for balancing the activity levels in the brain.
 It binds to proteins called GABAA receptors—the targets for medicines used to treat anxiety disorders, insomnia, and seizures.
 Identifying the functions of GABAA receptors forms the scientific basis for drug development.